25 Team Productivity Automation Statistics

 7. Companies achieve 30-40% productivity gains within year one

-McKinsey Global Institute research shows that organizations adopting workflow automation report 30-40% productivity gains within their first year.
-These improvements come from eliminating manual handoffs, reducing errors, and accelerating process completion.
-Early wins in high-volume processes often fund expansion to more complex workflows.
+McKinsey Global Institute research shows that organizations adopting workflow automation report 30-40% productivity gains in their first year.
+Those gains trace back to fewer manual handoffs, fewer errors, and faster process completion.
+Early wins on high-volume processes often pay for the move into more complex workflows.

 8. 50% reduction in mean time to resolution with DevOps automation